amazzoli/GeomDraw/docs/code_docs.markdown

 #### Circle

+A circle given the center the radius (world units, origin of the texture).
+The border style is set by a `LineStyle` object which has 0 thickness by default.
 ```csharp
 public Circle(Vector2 center, float radius, Color color, LineStyle borderStyle = new LineStyle());
 ```

 #### Circular sector

+The circular sector is an arc of a circle defined between two angles in radiants.
+The border style is set by a `LineStyle` object which has 0 thickness by default.
 ```csharp
 public CircularSector(Vector2 center, float radius, float angle1, float angle2, Color color, LineStyle borderStyle);
 ```

 #### Ellipse

+An ellipse given the two semi axis values, center and rotation angle in radiants.
+The border style is set by a `LineStyle` object which has 0 thickness by default.
 ```csharp
 public Ellipse(
     Vector2 center,